High school football: Hornets overpower South to secure playoff spot - Salisbury Post

 “I’d been teasing Geter about not scoring this season, so it was good to see him get that first one,” Hinson said.
 “He was special tonight.
 Running the ball, he’s smooth and effortless.”

+Geter made his eight carries count with 102 yards and two TDs.

-Wells entered the game in the second half and trucked some would-be tacklers on a couple of scoring runs.
+Wells entered the game in the second half and trucked some would-be tacklers on two scoring runs.

 “Geter and Wells could be a thunder-and-lightning combination,” Hinson said.
 “Wells ran the ball with a vengeance once he got in there.”